> Danny Spooner > Songs > Crooked Jack

 Al O'Donnell sang Crooked Jack in 1972 on his eponymous Trailer album, Al O'Donnell.

 Dick Gaughan sang Crooked Jack in 1978 on his Topic album Gaughan.
-He commented:
+He noted on his album:

 Written by Dominic Behan, this is very self-explicit.
 I learned it from Al O'Donnell, a personal hero of mine.